 Anatomy (ANATOMY)

-Restrictions: Course intended for late third-year and fourth-year medical students
+Restrictions: Course intended for fourth-year medical students.
+Late 3rd-year students can also take the course.

-In-depth region based anatomy dissection and didactic course for fourth year medical students.
-Students choose the regional focus that aligns with their future residency.
+In-depth region-based anatomy dissection and didactic course for fourth year medical students.
+Students will explore anatomical structures and regions of the head and neck, such as the muscles of facial expression, infratemporal fossa, pterygopalatine fossa, cranial nerves, larynx, and pharynx.
 In addition to dissection, there will be daily student led didactic sessions, relevant case discussions based on the topic of the day, and quizzes to assess student retention.
-The didactic sessions, case discussions and quizzes will all be conducted with at least one anatomy faculty member present.

 View full course details: